-The Company has entered into asset management agreements with the PROs to provide leasing, operating, supervisory and administrative services related to the Company's self storage properties.
+For the self storage properties that are managed by the PROs, the Company has entered into asset management agreements with the PROs to provide leasing, operating, supervisory and administrative services.
 The asset management agreements generally provide for fees ranging from 5% to 6% of gross revenue for the managed self storage properties.
-During the three months ended March 31, 2018 and 2017, the Company incurred \$4.1 million and \$3.3 million, respectively, for supervisory and administrative fees to the PROs.
+During the three months ended March 31, 2019 and 2018, the Company incurred \$4.7 million and \$4.1 million, respectively, for supervisory and administrative fees to the PROs.
 Such fees are included in general and administrative expenses in the accompanying condensed consolidated statements of operations.